rossmoody/cryptocons/README.md

 ```

 This will build the components within the `components` directory to `localhost:8000`.
 Any changes made to components will automatically rerender.
 Hack away.

+### Debug

+If you use VS Code to develop, the debug panel will have a pre-configured profile called "Debug Scripts".
+This will run the build command in debug mode and allow you to step through all the functions.